kjchalup/coco_segmentation/README.rst

 Results and Conclusion
 -------
-This network took up my whole Titan X GPU with 12GB of RAM.
+This network took up a whole Titan X GPU with 12GB of RAM.
 After the loss saturated I chose not to train further, as the results were satisfactory:

     .. image:: https://github.com/kjchalup/coco_segmentation/blob/master/segmentation_results.png
         :alt: MS COCO segmentation results.